chance-alvarado/arrhythmia-detector/README.md

 ## Data

-The foundation of this analysis is built on data collected and processed by the Beth Israel Deaconess Medical Center and MIT.
+The foundation of this analysis is built on data collected and processed by the *Beth Israel Deaconess Medical Center* and *MIT*.
 Their MIT-BIH Arrhythmia database has acted as the foundation for many influential cardiac arrhythmia studies.

 The data used in this analysis is divided among two csv files: